Car Insurance Rates by State: Cheapest & Most Expensive States in 2026

 State-by-State Minimum Insurance Requirements

 Every state except New Hampshire requires drivers to carry minimum liability insurance, though the specific amounts vary significantly.
 Understanding these requirements helps you ensure compliance while shopping for better rates.
-Several states updated their minimums in 2025–2026, including New Jersey, which increased its required limits to 35/70/25 effective January 1, 2026.
-See the complete state minimum coverage guide for detailed explanations of each state's requirements.
+See the complete state minimum coverage guide for detailed explanations of each state's requirements and recent updates.

 Liability Coverage Formats